SHARE

 • Add a bit of flour to a surface and place the dough onto it, lightly adding a bit of flour to the top.
 Using a rolling-pin, roll out the dough into a rectangular shape (approximately 9″x14 and ½-inch thick), trimming the edges if needed.
 NOTE: Try not to make the dough too thin or else rolling it up will be hard to do!

 • Tightly roll dough (long-ways) and using a pastry cutter, cut dough into 1.5" rolls, placing each roll (cut side down) into a large baking dish (lined with parchment paper!).
+NOTE: The bananas might slip out a bit, but generously tuck them in as you roll.

 • While all the baking magic is happening, make the Maple Cream Cheese Glaze.

-FOR THE MAPLE CREAM CHEESE GLAZE:
+TO MAKE THE MAPLE CREAM CHEESE GLAZE:

 • In a large bowl, beat (using a hand-mixer) the softened cream cheese until creamy and smooth.
-Add the powdered sugar, maple syrup, vanilla, cinnamon, and heavy cream/milk, beating everything together until the glaze becomes smooth and velvety.
+Add the powdered sugar, vanilla, maple syrup, and heavy cream/milk, beating everything together until the glaze becomes smooth and velvety.
 NOTE: Add additional heavy cream (1 tablespoon at a time) if the glaze is too thick or powdered sugar (1 tablespoon at a time) if too thin.

 • To serve, cut out each roll desired and enjoy.